 Preparing for the ACT English test?
-We’ll walk you through study strategies, key concepts, ACT English section tricks, and more.
+We’ll review study strategies, key concepts, ACT English section tricks, and more.
 Keep reading for everything you need to know!

-The ACT English test contains passages that students should be able to edit correctly.
-The test is multiple-choice, but each question will require understanding grammatical rules, style, and tone.
+The ACT English section contains passages for students to edit.
+The ACT is multiple-choice, but each question requires understanding grammatical rules, style, and tone.
 Let’s explore everything you need to know to prepare for the ACT English section.

 The ACT English test has a total of 75 questions.
 Students will read five passages and answer 15 multiple-choice questions per passage.
 The test is 45 minutes long.
 The timing of the ACT English section means you’ll have approximately 36 seconds, on average, to answer each question.

-While that may feel like little time, becoming more familiar with the ACT English format can help you gain speed and accuracy.
+While how many questions the ACT English section has and the time limit can make students nervous, becoming more familiar with the ACT English format can help you gain speed and accuracy.
 Most questions relate to underlined (or highlighted, if you’re taking the test on a computer) questions.
 These visual cues make information easier to find.

 You’ll never have to write your own answers; you’ll always be given choices.
 Your job is to select which answer is correct!

-Each section of the ACT English test will provide four scores.
+Each section of the ACT English test provides four scores.
 The first score is an overall score for the section.
 The test covers three categories, each carrying a different weight.

 Preparation is important for any test, and your strategies should be effective.
 The ACT English section doesn’t quiz students on their ability to memorize facts.
 Students’ comprehension of rules and the ability to apply them is essential.

-Students should take the ACT English test after completing a few ACT English practice tests.
+Perhaps the most useful ACT English tip is to take practice tests.
 Baseline testing allows students to take a practice test to understand their proficiency.
 A practice test is a great way to understand where to focus your efforts.

 We recommend taking your first ACT English practice test after a fair bit of studying.
 Review the ACT English practice test answers to understand where you may go wrong.
 This will help you see what you need to look out for.

-The ACT English practice test provides clarification along with the answers.
-Even if you get a question correct on the practice test, you’ll receive an explanation as to why that answer is correct.
+The ACT English practice test provides clarification and answers.
+Even if you get a question correct on the practice test, you’ll receive an explanation for why that answer is correct.
 Read the explanations for all your correct and incorrect answers and use them as study material.

 Language is very intuitive, and it can be easy to rely on our gut when making grammatical and stylistic judgments.
 This isn't entirely helpful in the ACT English test.
 Be sure to understand the writing sample and review all the multiple-choice options.
 Pay attention to ACT grammar rules!